maxchk/puppet-varnish/README.md

 ## Class varnish::vcl

    Manages Varnish VCL configuration.
+   NOTE: though you can pass config for backends, directors, acls, probes and selectors
+         as parameters to this class, it is recommended to use existing definitions instead:

+    varnish::backend
+    varnish::director
+    varnish::probe
+    varnish::acl
+    varnish::selector

    In most cases Varnish default configuration will run just fine.
    The only thing to configure are backends, directors and probes.

    VCL applies following restictions:
+   if you define an acl it must be used
    if you define a probe it must be used
    if you define a backend it must be used
    if you define a director it must be used